What Does it Mean to Study Justice Administration?

 Many people enjoy the high level of challenge and vitality of a job in the field of justice administration.
 Aside from the emotional benefits of pursuing a career in the field, many people in the justice workforce discover that many agencies offer a pension after 20 to 25 years of devoted service.
 This arrangement allows many workers in the field to pursue a new career while still in their youth.

-Because the benefits associated with a career in justice administration are so attractive to so many people, the job market is quite competitive.
-This means that employers exercise high levels of selectivity when hiring new workers.
-This selectivity and competition is especially present in agencies at the state and Federal levels and in affluent communities.
+Employers in this field tend to exercise high levels of selectivity in regards to their employees.
+This selectivity is especially present in agencies at the state and Federal levels and in affluent communities.
 The competition relaxes slightly at the local level and in urban areas with high rates of crime.
-Job applicants with college education in the field have the best chance of being selected for desirable positions.

-The career opportunities for criminal justice employees, police, and detectives, are expected to grow about as fast as the average for all occupations through 2018.
+The Bureau of Labor Statistics predicts that career opportunities for criminal justice employees are expected to grow at a rate approximately equal to the average rate for all occupations between 2008 and 2018.

 For more information about pursuing a degree and a career in the field of justice administration, you may wish to contact the following organizations:

 - American Correctional Association

 - American Probation and Parole Association